alexuchimura01/projects/README.md

 ___

 ### Kaggle - Predicting House Prices
 Project Description: Kaggle competition as part of final assessment for Computing and Machining Learning for Business Analytics.
+Used a dataset with information about properties sold in Ames, Iowa (compiled by Dean De Cock) to form a model that predicts Sale Price.
+Missing values were abundantly present in the 'Lot Frontage' variable, so a small Random Forest model was implemented to create predictions 'Lot Frontage' missing values.
+Many models were attempted to yield the lowest possible Root-Mean-Squared-Error (Kaggle's competition metric of choice).
+These included ridge, lasso, and elastic net models with various combinations of predictor values.
+Coefficient analysis was used for dimension reduction, revealing that variables like 'TotRms AbvGrd' and 'Lot Frontage' (to name a few) created too much noise that hindered predictive accuracy.
+The best proposed model was a ridge regression model with resulting RMSE values of 0.1353 and 0.14609 on the training and test data, respectively.
+This model outperformed other models due to a polynomial term on 'Gr Liv Area'.
+Please see the attached codebook for further analysis.

 Course: GSB 544 - Computing and Machine Learning for Business Analytics

 Skills Used:
 - Data Cleaning
-- Random Forest Model
+- Random Forest
 - Regression (Ridge, Lasso, Elastic Net)
 - Model Tuning/Cross Validation
 - Model Pipelines